1509 Constantinople earthquake: Damage

 The area of significant damage (greater than VII (Very strong)) extended from Çorlu in the west to Izmit in the east.
 Galata and Büyükçekmece also suffered severe damage.
 In Constantinople 109 mosques were utterly destroyed, while most of those left standing suffered damage to their minarets.
-While 1070 homes collapsed, 49 towers along the Walls of Constantinople also collapsed or were damaged.
+While 1,070 homes collapsed, 49 towers along the Walls of Constantinople also collapsed or were damaged.
 The newly built Bayezid II Mosque was badly damaged; the main dome was destroyed and a minaret collapsed.
 The Fatih Mosque suffered damage to its four great columns and the dome was split.

 The quake also damaged the Rumeli Fortress, Anadolu Fortress, the Yoros Castle in Anadolu Kavağı, and the Maiden's Tower.
+The Aqueduct of Valens, located near Şehzadebaşı and supplying water to the city, was affected; the part of the aqueduct near the Şehzade Mosque was damaged.
 The Grand Mosque of Hagia Sophia survived almost unscathed, although a minaret collapsed.
 Inside the mosque, the plaster that had been used to cover up the Byzantine mosaics inside the dome fell off, revealing the Christian images.
+Damage occurred to the Hadım Ali Pasha Mosque, and six columns and the Obelisk of Theodosius in the Hippodrome collapsed.

 The number of dead and injured is hard to estimate, with different sources giving accounts varying from 1,000 to 13,000.
 It is believed that some members of the Ottoman dynasty died in this earthquake.
 Aftershocks continued for 45 days after the earthquake, and people were unable to return to their homes for two months.
-Ottoman Turks felt that doomsday had arrived.
-Indeed, the quake was so destructive for Constantinople that historians referred to it as “Kıyamet-i Sugra” or “Little Doomsday.”

 Aftermath

-The earthquake was allegedly predicted by an unnamed Greek monk from Saint Catherine's Monastery in Sinai while present in the Sultan's court.
-European interpretations at the time viewed the earthquake as a sort of punishment, a punishment from God set upon the Turks for taking up arms against European Christians.
-Similarly, Sultan Bayezid II saw it as a punishment from God, however he attributed the punishment to the wrongdoings of his ministers.
-The sultan's residence Topkapı Palace was not damaged but Bayezid II's bedroom collapsed at the tremor, with the sultan only saved by the fact he had left his chambers only hours earlier.
-After staying for ten days in a tent set up in the palace garden, Bayezid II went to stay in former capital of Edirne.
+The sultan's residence, Topkapı Palace, was not damaged.
+However, Bayezid II's bedroom collapsed at the tremor, with the sultan only saved by the fact he had left his chambers a few hours earlier to get up for prayer.
+After staying for ten days in a tent set up in the palace garden, Bayezid II went to stay in the former capital of Edirne.